Frequently Asked Questions

 Food is a highlight at BFG Camp.
 Meals are planned and prepared by our Culinary Director, Scott Adair, a professional chef for 30 years.
 Meals are prepared with fresh, nutritious ingredients that encourage campers to make healthy food choices.
 Campers will have the opportunity to explore different foods from around the world.
 We provide multiple meal choices to meet a variety of taste preferences.

-Yes!
-Intensive, structured language instruction is proven to help individuals who struggle with acquiring literacy skills.
-Every camper that has ever attended Bound for Glory Camp has improved their literacy skills.
-Not only do they improve, but they avoid the loss of literacy skills over the summer, known as the “summer slide.”
-Our campers go back to school with the literacy skills and confidence they need to be successful students.
+Absolutely!
+Intensive, structured language instruction has been proven to support individuals struggling with literacy.
+Campers who attended Bound for Glory Camp make measurable improvements in their literacy skills.
+Beyond improvement, our program prevents the “summer slide,” the loss of literacy skills during summer break.
+Campers return to school equipped with the skills and confidence they need to thrive as successful students.